 With the creation of Universal Healthcare, fewer people should feel tethered to a job they dislike due to their benefits.
 Healthcare cost is still outrageously expensive here in the United States if you don’t fall in the income levels that receive a subsidy.
 But at least everybody can affordably get disaster health insurance.
-A silver plan for two will cost me $1,400 a month, for example.
+A gold plan for four will cost me $2,250 a month, for example.

 You don’t have to be afraid of transitioning into a contracting role.
 If you’ve got a skill-set in high demand, there are plenty of opportunities for you to make a lot more money than in a day job with more freedom to boot.
 The emergence of the sharing economy has helped popularize contracting into a viable way of life.

 Recommendation If You Want To Quit Your Job